 - E. I. Alarcon, K. Udewku, M. Skog, N. Polisetti, N. L. Pacioni, K. G. Stamplecoskie, M. Gonzalez-Béjar, A. Richter-Dahlfors, M. Griffith, and J. C. Scaiano.
 The Biocompatibility and Antibacterial Properties of Collagen-stabilized, Photochemically Prepared Silver Nanoparticles.
 Biomaterials, 33 (19), 4947-56 (2012).

 Current Team members

-Manuel Ahumada Escandón, PhD (c) in Chemistry Universidad de Santiago de Chile.
+Manuel Ahumada Escandón, PhD in Chemistry, Universidad de Santiago de Chile, Postdoctoral Fellow.